oktadev/okta-dac-docs/docs/guide/README.md

 | okta.com/byob |
 | okta.com/byob/users |

-***Example 2: Group Types***
+**Example 2: Group Types**

-Okta can support having group types by naming convention...Prefix group names with the group type:
+Okta can support having group types by naming convention by prefixing group names with the group type:
 | Type       | Group      | Naming Convention |
 | ---------- | ---------- | ----------------- |
 | role       |  readonly  |  role_readonly    |
 | role       |  admin     |  role_admin       |
 | ou         |  sales     |  ou_sales         |
 | ou         | engineering|  ou_engineering   |
-* In order to list all the groups of a single type, simply use the search groups API with `search string = group type`
+* In order to list all the groups of a single type, use the search groups API with `search string = group type`
     ```
     GET https://${yourOktaDomain}/api/v1/Groups?q=${groupType}
     ```
-* In order to search for a group by name, within a type, simply prefix the search string with the group type
+* In order to search for a group by name (within a group type) simply prefix the search string with the group type
     ```
     GET https://${yourOktaDomain}/api/v1/Groups?q=${groupType}startsWith
     ```

+**Okta Multi Tenant Admin Usage:**

-In this project, we employ the ***Example 2*** design pattern to create 2 classes of users – 1) Admins, and 2) Users – By prefixing group names with either **ADMINS_** and **USERS_**, respectively.
+In this project, we employ the *Example 2* design pattern to create 2 classes of users – 1) Admins, and 2) Users – By prefixing group names with either **ADMINS_** and **USERS_**, respectively.

 ![alt text](./images/dac-map.png)